gitclone-url/Boot-image-Extractor/README.md

    ```

 3. **Check for PHH Superuser (if applicable):**
-   If you are going to use this script on a [Phh-based GSI](https://github.com/phhusson/treble_experimentations/wiki/Frequently-Asked-Questions-%28FAQ%29) that ships with an inbuilt [superuser](https://github.com/phhusson/treble_experimentations/wiki/Frequently-Asked-Questions-%28FAQ%29#naming-conventions-that-some-gsi-buildermaintainer-uses), check if the PHH Superuser app is installed:
+   If you are using a [Phh-based GSI](https://github.com/phhusson/treble_experimentations/wiki/Frequently-Asked-Questions-%28FAQ%29) that ships with an inbuilt [superuser](https://github.com/phhusson/treble_experimentations/wiki/Frequently-Asked-Questions-%28FAQ%29#naming-conventions-that-some-gsi-buildermaintainer-uses), check if the PHH Superuser app is installed:
    ```bash
    (pm list packages | grep me.phh.superuser) && echo "App installed" || echo "Not found"
    ```